EnquistLab/NSRweb/README.md

 There is one component called `layout` that renders the header and footer, and takes children components that will be rendered between the header and footer.

-### Development
+#### Development

 The `next.config.js` controls which version of the API is being used.
 There are three instances of the API: development-public, development-private, and production.

-In order to start the development instance, run:
+To start the development instance, run:

 ```sh
 npm run dev
 ```

-You can find more options inside the package.json file under `scripts`.
+You can edit the port and find more options inside the package.json file under `scripts`.